FineOps Deployment

 Function Description

-If you haven't deployed the FineReport, FineBI, or FineDataLink projectsyou can quickly deploy them and load them into FineOps using this function.
+If you haven't deployed a FineReport, FineBI, or FineDataLink project, you can quickly deploy one and connect it to FineOps.

 4.3.png